IMPORTANT NOTICE

 RUNNER'S COMMITMENT

-• Be fully aware of the length and peculiarity of the event and to be perfectly prepared for it;
+• Understand the challenge, be fully aware of the length and specific nature of the event and prepare accordingly.

-• Know how to manage physical or mental problems resulting from extreme fatigue, digestive problems, muscle or joint pain, minor injuries...
+o Handling physical and mental challenges resulting from fatigue, digestive issues, muscle or joint pain, and minor injuries.

-• Be fully aware that the event is not medicalized by the organization
+o Being fully aware that the event is not medically supported by the organization.

-• To agree to receive all newsletters with information about the event.
+• Stay Informed and agree to receive newsletters with event updates.

 MANDATORY EQUIPMENT